 Highlights of the Musée Marmottan Monet

 The museum in Paris is home to one of the world’s most important collections of Impressionist paintings.
-Among these paintings is “Impression, Sunrise” by Claude Monet.
+Claude Monet’s “Impression, Sunrise” is among these paintings.

-It is believed that this painting was selected for the exhibit catalog because it was considered an excellent example of the new style of painting known as Impressionism.
+This painting was first exhibited in 1874 at the “Exhibition of the Impressionists” in Paris.
+This painting was believed to have been selected for the exhibit catalog because it was considered an excellent example of the new style of painting known as Impressionism.

 “Impressionism” was first used to describe a painting by Édouard Manet.
 Still, it soon came to be used to describe a new style of painting that featured light brushwork and soft forms.

 Claude Monet’s “The Japan Bridge” is another excellent example of this new painting style.
-This painting shows a bridge on the Lillies Lake in Monet’s Giverney garden.
+It shows a bridge on Lillies Lake in Monet’s Giverny garden.

 See Related: Rodin Museum